 Do you really need to be using two different math curricula?
 What about the literature, reading, phonics, spelling, writing, penmanship, grammar, and vocabulary programs?
 Can you condense the subjects?

-Along with reducing your subjects, see if you can simplify your curriculum.
+Along with reducing your subjects, simplify your curriculum.
 I use Tapestry of Grace which combines all the children into one history program.
 It also includes literature, art, geography, writing, church history, governments, and philosophy.

-If your Latin program is covering English derivatives, do you need a separate vocabulary curriculum?
-What about grammar?
+If your Latin program is covering English derivatives, why use a separate vocabulary curriculum?

 We can’t do it all, so prioritize and reduce your subjects, then simplify your curriculum.
 You’ll make your life much easier.

 When you’re overwhelmed, reduce your expectations for school hours.
 Instead, consider options for folding education into your everyday life.
 It doesn’t just reduce your anxiety, it also encourages children to see education as scholé, restful learning, rather than a job.

 Discuss history over the dinner table.
 Just think of the discussions and memories you’ll make as a family!